hayes0724/shopify-packer/README.md

 ```
 By default it will use the development environment if no flag is provided.

-### Remove
+### Download
-Deletes the theme associated with the environment from Shopify.
-It will automatically remove the theme id to your ``config.json``
+Downloads the theme from Shopify to your src folder
 ```
-packer theme:remove --env=development
+packer theme:download --env=development
 ```
-By default it will use the development environment if no flag is provided.
+By default, it will use the development environment if no flag is provided.